MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/glossary3.md

 ---
-title: "Glossary for BizTalk Adapter for Oracle Database | Microsoft Docs"
+title: "Glossary for BizTalk Adapter for Oracle Database in BizTalk| Microsoft Docs"
 description: Common terms and definitions used by the Oracle Database adapter in the BizTalk Adapter pack (BAP) ms.custom: "" ms.date: "06/08/2017"